Rust (programming language): Cargo

 Cargo is Rust's build system and package manager.
 It downloads, compiles, distributes, and uploads packages—called crates—that are maintained in an official registry.
 It also acts as a front-end for Clippy and other Rust components.

-By default, Cargo sources its dependencies from the user-contributed registry crates.io, but Git repositories, crates in the local filesystem, and other external sources can also be specified as dependencies.
+By default, Cargo sources its dependencies from the user-contributed registry crates.io.
+Git repositories, folders on the local filesystem, and other external sources can also be specified as dependencies.

+Cargo supports reproducible builds through two metadata files: Cargo.toml and Cargo.lock.
+Cargo.toml declares each package used and its version requirements.
+Cargo.lock is generated automatically during dependency resolution and records exact versions of all dependencies, including transitive dependencies.

 Rustfmt

 Rustfmt is a code formatter for Rust.
-It formats whitespace and indentation to produce code in accordance with a common style, unless otherwise specified.
-It can be invoked as a standalone program, or from a Rust project through Cargo.
+It formats whitespace and indentation to produce code in accordance with a common programming style.
+It can be invoked as a standalone program or through Cargo.